A certification course is not a standard programme. At least, not the way I do it.

 Before we begin anything, I want to know who the participants are.
 What's their background?
 How much experience do they have with the subject?
 And above all: what's the challenge they face in their day-to-day work?

 That intake is not a formality.
 It's the foundation of everything that follows.
-I use that information to give the training a recognisable starting point — so participants don't open with an abstract slide, but with a situation they know.
+I use that information to give the training a recognisable starting point, so participants don't open with an abstract slide, but with something they actually know.

 Sometimes that intake even becomes the training's opening itself: "Does this look familiar?
 That's exactly what we'll be working on today."